tmtsoftware/csw/docs/src/main/technical/aas/aas.md

 ### Introduction

-Authentication and Authorization Service provides suit of libraries which help to enforce authentication and authorization for web applications and cli applications in TMT ecosystem.
+The Authentication and Authorization Service provides suite of libraries which help to enforce authentication and authorization for web applications and CLI applications in the TMT ecosystem.

 It provides following libraries (aka adapters).
 For information on _using_ these adapters, refer to following sections:

-- @ref:[Akka HTTP Adapter - csw-aas-http](../../services/aas/csw-aas-http.md) - This is adapter which enables security for akka http server applications
+- @ref:[Akka HTTP Adapter - csw-aas-http](../../services/aas/csw-aas-http.md) - enables security for Akka HTTP server applications
-- @ref:[Installed Auth Adapter - csw-aas-installed](../../services/aas/csw-aas-installed.md) - This is adapter which enables security for cli applications
+- @ref:[Installed Auth Adapter - csw-aas-installed](../../services/aas/csw-aas-installed.md) - enables security for CLI applications
-- @extref[Javascript Adapter - ESW-TS](esw_ts:aas/auth-components.html) - This is adapter which enables security for javascript react applications
+- @extref[Javascript Adapter - ESW-TS](esw_ts:aas/auth-components.html) - enables security for Javascript React applications

-These adapters are written on top of [client adapters](https://www.keycloak.org/docs/latest/securing_apps/index.html#client-adapters) provided by keycloak.
+These adapters are written on top of [client adapters](https://www.keycloak.org/docs/latest/securing_apps/index.html) provided by Keycloak.

 ![AAS Adapters](aas-adapters.png)

-For more information on internals of these adapters, refer to following sections:
+For more information on the internals of these adapters, refer to the following sections:

 - @ref:[Akka HTTP Adapter - csw-aas-http](./csw-aas-http.md)
 - @ref:[Installed Auth Adapter - csw-aas-installed](./csw-aas-installed.md)